Unifying Summary Statistic Selection for Approximate Bayesian Computation: Experiments

-For the non-linear regression model, we used a three-layer MLP with 16, 16, and 2 hidden units.
-Mean-pooling was not required because the input to the neural network was a set of candidate statistics.
+For the non-linear regression model, we used a three-layer MLP with 16, 16, and 2 hidden units without mean-pooling because the input to the neural network was a set of candidate statistics.
 We employed the same architecture for the compressor of the mixture density network.
-Instead of two Gaussian components, we used ten beta distributions rescaled to the interval $\parentheses{0,10}$ as component distributions.
+Instead of two Gaussian components, we used ten beta distributions rescaled to the interval $\parentheses{0,10}$ as components.
 We used the same architecture as in \cref{sec:benchmark} to estimate the mixture logits and the logarithm of the beta shape parameters.
 Both networks were trained as previously described with mini-batch size of 256.